 Hi, I’m Petra.
 I've been teaching 3-10 year-old kids for three years now and I was with the Speak & Do team for the SummerCamps.
 I also teach adult classes.
 I studied languages at the Faculty of Education and creative education at the Academy of Music and Dramatic Arts.
 Kids teach me how to play and discover new things that's why I enjoy my time with them.

 I believe in the child.
 Also in the one whose hair has turned grey because even an old wrinkled grouch was a child once, who needs support and understanding.
 I think a child gains understanding by empathizing – which, being an aware child, I hope I can do.
-Support, on the other hand, is gained by patience; I have been mastering the art of patience all my life by careful listening and by couching my students and friends.
+Support, on the other hand, is gained through patience; I have been mastering the art of patience all my life by careful listening and by couching my students and friends.
 In the past, I used to interpret for kids from reception centers, translate legal documents and supervise a summer camp in Pennsylvania.
 I love to spend both long and short moments of spare time intoxicated by music and creation and in the remaining time, I allow myself to be fascinated by both the surrounding and my inner world.
 A language school should provide an ideal space for development.
 It should be equally open to everybody who knocks on its doors.
-Speak & Do provides such unique space where kids not only receive an education but are also given a chance to fully develop their potential and express themselves.
+Speak & Do provides such a unique space where kids not only receive an education but are also given a chance to fully develop their potential and express themselves.